 - A change in sexual interest or response

 - Problems with concentration and memory that may be linked to sleep loss and/or fluctuating hormones

-After you stop having menstrual periods, you may get other post-menopausal symptoms include, the most common of which include:
+After you stop having menstrual periods, you may get other post-menopausal symptoms, the most common including:

 - Drying and thinning of the skin, caused by lower collagen production